 Although a few things have changed due to COVID-19, we are still here for you.
 Support sessions are available by appointment only to McGill members in Montreal or abroad.
-To book a session, please email us at osvrse [at] mcgill.ca or call us at 514-398-3954.
+You can book a session here or osvrse [at] mcgill.ca (subject: Appointment%20request) (email us) with your availabilities.
 For immediate or 24/7 support you can call the provincial sexual assault crisis line at (1-888-933-9007 / 514-933-9007).
 Workshops and events will continue to be offered virtually this semester.
 Stay-tuned for a list of events!

 The Office for Sexual Violence Response, Support and Education (OSVRSE) provides confidential, non-judgmental and non-directional support to those who have been impacted by sexual or gender-based violence.